oddbird/oddsite/content/services/design-systems-training.rst

 .. callmacro:: content.macros.j2#rst
   :tag: 'start'

-Your team will learn how to:
+Your Team Will Learn How To:
 ----------------------------

 - maintain consistent design across an application